Modify the finished image

 -

-Delete the network drive that you created from an off-the-shelf image:
+Delete the network drive that you created from the prepared image:

 openstack volume delete <volume>